durability-labs/archivist-docs/learn/run.md

 The following options are available:

      --eth-provider             The URL of the JSON-RPC API of the Ethereum node [=ws://localhost:8545].
      --eth-account              The Ethereum account that is used for storage contracts.
      --eth-private-key          File containing Ethereum private key for storage contracts.
      --marketplace-address      Address of deployed Marketplace contract.
      --validator                Enables validator, requires an Ethereum node [=false].
      --validator-max-slots      Maximum number of slots that the validator monitors [=1000].
      --reward-recipient         Address to send payouts to (eg rewards and refunds).
      --request-cache-size       Maximum number of StorageRequests kept in memory.
 Reduces fetching of StorageRequest data from the contract. [=128].
+     --max-priority-fee-per-gas Sets the default maximum priority fee per gas for Ethereum EIP-1559 transactions, in wei, when not provided by the network.

 Available sub-commands: